 Arturo Braga (John Ortiz) is given the most screen time of all the Fast & Furious franchise’s antagonists to date, but that’s not enough to save him from being a rather underwhelming antagonist for this series standards.

-His backstory with Brian O’Conner is predictable, his character as a whole doesn’t have much going for it, and he feels like a generic drug dealer – that’s the opinion of the writer, though.
+His backstory with Brian O’Conner is predictable, his character doesn’t have much going for it, and he feels like a generic drug dealer – that’s the writer’s opinion, though.

 Watch these Fast and Furious movies in chronological order and the best villain by yourself.

-That’s why we have him on number 10 in our list of Fast and Furious Villain ranked from worst to best!
+That’s why we have him on number 10 in our list of Fast and Furious Villains ranked from worst to best!

 9. Johnny Tran (The Fast and the Furious)